eficode-academy/docker-katas/labs/09-multi-container.md

 - map the pieces of information from the docker container run command to the yaml format.
 - remove MySQL port mapping to close that from outside reach.

-When you made that, run `docker-compose up -d` and access your wordpress site from [http://IP:8080](http://IP:8080)
+When you made that, run `docker compose up -d` and access your wordpress site from [http://IP:8080](http://IP:8080)

 > **Hint**: If you are stuck, look at the file docker-compose_final.yaml in the same folder.